kariasmith/kariasmith/README.md

 ### Hi there 👋

+🌱 I’m currently taking the Python stack at Coding Dojo. codingdojo.com 🌱 I’m currently learning with help from docs.github.com 🔭 I’m currently working on assignments that use Python, Flask, HTML, Bootstrap, and SQL.

+👩‍🎓 I have a Bachelors of Science degree in Computer Information Systems.
+🥷 Taking the Python stack at Coding Dojo.
+👩‍💻 Have over 10 years experience working in the IT field as a Software Test Engineer.

+🦄 My interests are in the Agroforestry, Aerospace, and Health industries.

+🍀 Contact me at kariasmith@hotmail.com

 <!--
 **kariasmith/kariasmith** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.